bennetthub500/personal/_portfolio/KBHandle.md

 **What is Read Later?**

-**Read Later** is for lower-priority emails for which you won’t create a to-do or reminder.
-Read Later gives you a way to clear them from your inbox but always find them later by going to the "Read Later" label, or by searching for them.
+**Read Later** in the Handle app is for lower-priority emails for which you won’t create a to-do or reminder.
+Read Later gives you a way to clear them from your inbox but always find them later by going to the "Read Later" label in Gmail, or by searching for them.

 To remove an email from Read Later:
 - In your desktop Gmail, go to the "Read Later" label in the left navigation.